alessia-cyber/CyberOps-Labs/lab01/attacking-a-mysql-database/README.md

 ## Skills Acquired
 - Network traffic analysis with Wireshark;
-- Recognizing suspicious patterns in network communications;
+- Recognized suspicious patterns in network communications;
-- Understanding database security and potential vulnerabilities.
+- Understood database security and potential vulnerabilities.

 ## Lessons Learned
 - Applications that do not properly handle input can expose sensitive data;